-One of the things small business try to do when they start off is to minimize their costs.
-This article will showcase how to minimize costs for a small business by using open source software that can take the place of paid software that can easily end up costing you a small fortune.
+One of the things small businesses try to do when they start off is to minimize their costs.
+This article will showcase how to minimize costs for small businesses by using open source software that can take the place of paid software that can easily end up costing you a small fortune.